Greatjian/system_design_practice/DDIA_notes.md

 - Store values within the index

     - Clustered index: store value within the index

+        - The table is stored in the sort order specified by the primary key
+        - Can be either heap or index-organized storage
+        - Table in the same/sequential pages -> avoid disk random IO

     - Covering index: store some of a table's columns within the index
     - Non-clustered index: store references of the data within the index